Kowagatte/TDServer/protoc/mac/readme.txt

 themselves.
 To install, simply place this binary somewhere in your PATH.

-If you intend to use the included well known types then don't forget to copy the contents of the 'include' directory somewhere as well, for example into '/usr/local/include/'.
+If you intend to use the included well known types then don't forget to ca.damocles.proto.copy the contents of the 'include' directory somewhere as well, for example into '/usr/local/include/'.

 Please refer to our official github site for more installation instructions: